 Sales executive should co-create a Proposal with the customer, using the Sales Proposal Template as a collaborative guide.

 Together, the sales executive and customer will use the Sales Proposal Template to produce an internal-only decision package.
-They will optimize that decision package for inspection by a remote and skeptical decision-maker and heavy-weight influencers.
+They will optimize that decision package for inspection by remote and skeptical decision-maker and heavy-weight influencers.

 Key components of a Sales Proposal

-An effective Proposal consists of the following components:
+An effective proposal consists of the following components:

 - Interactive presentation template for building an effective proposal